 In 2018 Terrorism Research Center launched a summer internship program.
 The internships are aligned with the Summer School Program at Collegium Civitas.
 The interns are working on their own research projects under academic supervision by TRC experts.
 The main thematic focus of the internship is the shifting paradigm of security.
 The students work on topics that cover various security challenges: information warfare, security in the post-truth world, cybersecurity, the role of education in countering terrorism, the media in the strategies of terrorist organizations, prevention of mass shootings and active shooter situations, radicalization and recruitment to terrorist organizations in the Information Age and more.

-In result of the internship programs (2018 and 2019) books entitled “Security and Society in the Information Age” (vol. 1 and vol. 2) were published, containing papers written by the interns, academics and experts on security issues – the books are available in PDF format:
+In result of the internship programs (2018, 2019 and 2020) books entitled “Security and Society in the Information Age” (vol. 1, vol. 2 and vol. 3) were published, containing papers written by the interns, academics and experts on security issues – the books are available in PDF format:

 PROGRAM “EVERYBODY IS AN ASSET IN ANTI-TERRORISM SYSTEM”